-I prefer to use this sand paper for my 6 inch DA.
+I prefer to use this sand paper for my 6-inch DA.

 Some will tell you that this idea uses more sand paper.
 But actually it uses less.
-When you stick two of them together, they become water proof sand paper.
+When you stick two of them together they become waterproof sand paper.

 After you have used the sand paper several times, you can simply dip it into a bucket of water and rinse it, and it becomes practically new again.

-When sanding with a 600 grit paper, do not push to hard this will cause the paper to crinkle and absorb water.
-If you lightly scratch with the paper it will work more efficiently and it will last ten times longer.
+When sanding with 600 grit paper, do not push too hard; this will cause the paper to crinkle and absorb water.
+If you lightly scratch with the paper it will work more efficiently, and it will last ten times longer.

-Start at one location, and wipe in a straight line.
-Do this until you have stopped at a gap, or edge of the metal surface you are wiping.
+Start at one location and wipe in a straight line.
+Do this until you have stopped at a gap or edge of the metal surface you are wiping.

-At this point rinse the sponge.
-While it is under the water, move it back and forth so that any small and large particles remain in the water.
+At this point, rinse the sponge.
+While it is under the water move it back and forth so that any small and large particles remain in the water.

 After removing the sponge from the water in the bucket, squeeze the sponge as hard as you can to get all the water you can out of it.
-This allows you to have less water on the area you are cleaning, and allows the sponge to absorb a larger area of wiping before it needs rinsed again.
+This allows you to have less water on the area you are cleaning and allows the sponge to absorb a larger area of wiping before it needs rinsed again.

-Once you have sanded the entire vehicle, the last step before painting would be to wipe it down with a tack cloth as seen here.
+Once you have sanded the entire vehicle the last step before painting would be to wipe it down with a tack cloth as seen here.
 Then you are ready to paint.
-I personally prefer the 3 m tack cloth.
+I personally prefer the 3m tack cloth.

 3M 03192 17″ x 36″ All Purpose Tack Cloth

-So in short.
-After you have sprayed your primer and it has dried.
-You will need to wet sand the entire area, wipe the entire area with a sponge.
+So, in short, after you have sprayed your primer and it has dried.
+You will need to wet sand the entire area and wipe the entire area with a sponge.

 Allow that to dry, then wipe the area with a tack cloth.
 Now you are ready to paint your vehicle.